FR | EN

 The significant increase in forest cover observed at the beginning of the Holocene — the interglacial period spanning the last 12,000 years — is attributed to the transition to a post-glacial climate with rising temperatures and humidity [13].

 These new parameters caused transformations in forests which became denser, and scattered woodlands replaced tundras — plant formations in cold climate zones.
-Forest cover reached a plateau between -6500 and -4000 coinciding with the maximum development of mixed deciduous temperate forests — whose leaves are deciduous i.e. fall in winter and composed of conifers and broadleaves.
+Forest cover reached a plateau between -6500 and -4000 coinciding with the maximum development of temperate forests composed of conifers and broadleaves.

 Two phases of decline followed this period, both attributed to human pressures; the first from -4000 coincides with an estimate of the beginning of the Neolithic period in the British Isles [13], characterized by sedentarisation and the development of agriculture.